-- 3.39 Development Plan policies seek to protect the undeveloped character of the countryside and to limit new dwellings outside defined settlement boundaries.
-Most of the developments completed outside settlement boundaries in 2016/17 were on previously developed land. - 3.40 The Core Strategy sets out a District Settlement Hierarchy.
+3.40 Development Plan policies seek to protect the undeveloped character of the countryside and to limit new dwellings outside defined settlement boundaries.

+3.41 The Core Strategy sets out a District Settlement Hierarchy.
 This identifies the most sustainable locations for growth and identifies settlements which contain a range of facilities which can provide services to a wider area.
-Table 3.16 shows the distribution of completions at the different levels of the hierarchy: the majority of homes completed in 2016/17 were in the main urban areas of the District.
+Table 3.18 shows the distribution of completions at the different levels of the hierarchy: the majority of homes completed in 2017/18 were in the main urban areas of the District.